Physical Changes during the Fourth Month of Pregnancy

 Vaginal yeast infections may recur throughout your pregnancy.
 While irritating to you, they are harmless to your baby, although a baby can pick up a yeast infection while traveling through the vagina during birth.
 Yeast can cause a mild infection of the mucous membranes of baby’s mouth, called thrush, which generally appears around a week after delivery.
 Thrush can spread to the mother’s nipples and cause pain and tenderness during feedings.
 Occasionally, a harmless yeast dermatitis may also develop in the newborn and can be treated easily with over-the-counter anti-fungal creams.

 Guess what?
 Those pregnancy hormones that affect the mucous membranes throughout the rest of your body also cause changes inside your mouth.
-In addition to increased salivation, you can expect your gums to be sensitive, swollen, softer, and to bleed more easily during brushing and flossing.
-Have a dental check-up sometime around the fourth month.
-The dentist, hygienist, or periodontist may be able to help you prevent these gum changes from leading to inflammation of the gums (gingivitis) or gum infections.
-If you need dental cleaning, dental x-rays, or a local anesthetic, don’t worry.
+In addition to increased salivation, you can expect your gums to be sensitive, swollen, softer and to bleed more easily during brushing and flossing.
+Have a dental check-up sometime around the fourth month of pregnancy.
+The dentist, hygienist or periodontist may be able to help you prevent these gum changes from leading to inflammation of the gums (gingivitis) or gum infections.
+If you need dental cleaning, dental x-rays or a local anesthetic, don’t worry.
 These will not harm your baby.
 (Since you are pregnant, or think you could be pregnant, be sure to inform your dentist who will drape a protective lead apron over your abdomen as a precautionary measure during x-rays.)
 Should you, because of certain heart valve problems, need to take a couple doses of antibiotic right before and after having dental work done, make certain your dentist knows that you are pregnant, even though the antibiotic commonly used in this situation is safe to take while pregnant.